Issues related to plugins

 Click to Play is a "work in progress".
 There have been continuous improvements since Firefox 14/SeaMonkey 2.11"

 Firefox (14 and above) and SeaMonkey (2.11 and above) include a "Click to Play" feature that prevents plugin content from loading until you activate the plugin.
-You can enable this feature for all sites using one of these methods:
+You can enable this feature for all sites using one of these methods (Note that some of these methods only apply to Mozilla versions previous to Mozilla25 (see below for methods in recent Mozilla browser versions):

-Starting in mozilla23 (e.g., Firefox 23) you can set individual plugins to "Always Activate", "Ask to Activate" or "Never Activate" using a drop-down menu in the Add-ons Manager Plugins list, which replaces the "Enable" and "Disable" options (bug 549697).
+Starting in mozilla23 (e.g., Firefox 23) when "plugins.click_to_play" is set to "true", you can set individual plugins to "Always Activate", "Ask to Activate" or "Never Activate" using a drop-down menu in the Add-ons Manager Plugins list, which replaces the "Enable" and "Disable" options (bug 549697).

 After enabling the Click to Play plugins feature for all sites, you can optionally set permission for specific websites to always activate (allow) plugins or to never activate (block) plugins, by clicking on the plugin icon in the Firefox or SeaMonkey Location Bar and choosing that option in the "Activate plugins" drop-down menu, as shown below.
 You can also use the SeaMonkey Data Manager (about:data) or the Firefox Permissions Manager (about:permissions) to add or change permission for specific websites to activate plugins.
 (Selecting a website in the Firefox Permissions Manager and clicking the "Forget About This Site" button will remove all stored history for that website, including all permissions.)